PI: Lynn Prince Cooke

 Doctoral Student: Soyoung Kweon

 Soyoung Kweon is a PhD student at the University of Bath, joining the NEWFAMSTRAT project from October 2017.
 Her thesis will investigate gender differences in employer discrimination around parental status in hiring processes across different skill levels.
-Her broader research interest is how social policy affects gender inequality in labour markets.
+Her broader research interest is how social policy affects gender inequality in labor markets.
 She qualified with a Master of Social Welfare degree at Yonsei University, South Korea.
-Her original master’s research on South Korean unemployment policies found that degree of labour market attachment varies by gender.
+Her original master’s research on South Korean unemployment policies found that the degree of labor market attachment varies by gender.